muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/engagement/Engagement_Content.rst

   engagement: an overall total for and students who completed any activity, and totals for students who clicked play for any course video and students who submitted an answer for a problem.
 Each total is for activity completed in a one week period.
+To see the total count for each activity type for a given week, move your cursor over the chart to display a tip.

+  Activity is included beginning with the week in which the first page visit took place.
+The first page visit is typically by a member of the course staff shortly after course creation.
+This data is also available for review in tabular format and can be downloaded.
+See the **Content Engagement Breakdown** report.

 * Count: **Active Students Last Week**

-  The total number of students who, at least once, visited a page in the course.
+  The total number of students who, at least once, visited a page in the course during the last complete one week period.

 * Count: **Watched a Video Last Week**

-  The total number of students who played at least one of the course videos.
+  The total number of students who played at least one of the course videos during the last complete one week period.

 * Count: **Tried a Problem Last Week**

-  The total number of students who submitted an answer for at least one problem (for a specified set of problem types).
+  The total number of students who submitted an answer for at least one problem during the last complete one week period (for a specified set of problem types).

 * Report: **Content Engagement Breakdown**

   The weekly breakdown of student engagement with course content is available for review or download.

   You can download the Content Engagement Breakdown report in comma-separated value format: click **Download CSV**.

 See the :ref:`Reference` chapter for a detailed description of each value.